hashgraph/.github/CONTRIBUTING.md

 - We more than welcome PRs that are currently in progress.
 If a PR is a work in progress, it should be opened as a [Draft PR](https://help.github.com/en/articles/about-pull-requests#draft-pull-requests).
 Once the PR is ready for review, mark it as ready to convert it to a regular PR.
 - After submitting, ensure all GitHub checks pass before requesting a review.
-Also double check all static analysis and coverage tools show a sufficient coverage and quality level.
+Also double-check all static analysis and coverage tools show a sufficient coverage and quality level.

 #### Triage